Interval Bound Interpolation for Few-shot Learning with Few Tasks: Introduction

-The proposed approach incorporates the notion of interval bounds from the provably robust training literature \cite{Gowal_2019_ICCV} into the few-shot learning framework.
-Concretely, as shown in Figure \ref{fig:motivation}, we use interval arithmetic to define a small $\epsilon$-neighborhood around each few-shot training task.
-Interval Bound Propagation (IBP) \cite{Gowal_2019_ICCV} is then employed to obtain the bounding box around the mapping of the $\epsilon$-neighborhood in the feature embedding space.
-In addition to optimizing the few-shot classification objective, we also attempt to preserve the $\epsilon$-neighborhoods by minimizing the distance between a task and its respective bounds obtained from IBP.
+The proposed approach relies on characterizing the neighborhoods from the high-dimensional task manifold and propagating them through the network with the intent to preserve the task neighborhood in the feature space.
+We achieve this by employing the concept of interval bounds from the provably robust training literature \citep{Gowal_2019_ICCV, MorawieckiFast2020}, i.e., the axis-aligned bounds for the activations in each layer, obtained using interval arithmetic \citep{sunaga1958theory}.
+Concretely, as shown in Figure \ref{fig:motivation}, we first define a small $\epsilon$-neighborhood for each few-shot training task and then use Interval Bound Propagation (IBP; \citeauthor{Gowal_2019_ICCV}, \citeyear{Gowal_2019_ICCV}) to obtain the bounding box around the mapping of the corresponding neighborhood in the feature embedding space.
+We then explicitly attempt to preserve the $\epsilon$-neighborhoods by minimizing the distance between a task and its respective interval bounds in addition to optimizing the few-shot classification objective.
+We further devise a mechanism to construct the artificial tasks by interpolating between a task and its corresponding IBP bounds.
 It is important to notice that this setup is distinct from provably robust training for few-shot learning in that we do not attempt to minimize (or calculate for that matter) the worst-case classification loss.